Transport on Tongatapu

 3. Airport/Accommodation Shuttles

 Public airport shuttles meet incoming flights at Fua’amotu International Airport, taking passengers to Nuku’alofa for around TOP$15-$30 per person.
 Follow the blue “shuttle” signs outside the arrivals area of the international terminal.
-Alternatively, some accommodations across Tongatapu offer their own airport transfers, usually for a cheaper than a taxi.
+Alternatively, some accommodations across Tongatapu offer their own airport transfers, usually cheaper than a taxi.
 Expect to pay around TOP$15-$30 to go to Nuku’alofa and around TOP$30-$60 to go elsewhere in Tongatapu.
 Be sure to book your shuttle with your accommodation prior to arrival, so that they’ll know to meet you on arrival.
 Airport transfer services are also available with companies like Teta Tours & Travel taking you anywhere across the island – more info on Viator and Tripadvisor.

 4. Taxis on Tongatapu